 - Acting for justice and creation.

-Catholic Mission, as it is known in Australia, was founded in 1822 by a single woman named Pauline Jaricot in Lyon in France.
-Pauline's efforts to collect funds and ask for support for missionary priests was recognized and brought under the authority of the Pope.
+Catholic Mission, as it is known in Australia, was founded in 1822 by a single woman named Pauline Jaricot in Lyon, France.
+Pauline's efforts to collect funds and ask for support for missionary priests was recognised and brought under the authority of the Pope.

 For more information regarding the history and societies of Catholic Mission, please view the national Catholic Mission website.